 And of course, there’s no shortage of unsolicited advice you’ll receive.

-That said, the wisdom and advice that Dr. Karp offers in The Happiest Baby on the Block from his years of experience as a Pediatrician was wonderful.
+That said, the wisdom and advice that Dr. Karp offers in from his years of experience as a Pediatrician was wonderful.
 Watching this DVD with my husband was invaluable and we used the 5 S’s often!

-Of course, his suggestions might not work for every baby, so I also liked On Becoming Baby Wise for routine suggestions (wake, eat, play, sleep).
+Of course, his suggestions might not work for every baby, so I also liked for routine suggestions (wake, eat, play, sleep).
 I also frequently consulted The Baby Sleep Site during those late night/early morning feedings.

 Now it’s your turn!